MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 #### 500 Impact

 Search technologies are considered critical business systems, carefully managed with designed-in resilience.
-They are a key tool for ensuring compliance; it also unpins staff and process effectiveness.
+They are a key tool for ensuring compliance; it also underpins staff and process effectiveness.

 Staff are committed to the content processes that maintain search; at the same time search is highly automated and 'invisible' delivering insights and finding knowledge without user input.
 Search itself provides management key insights into the health, activities, and productivity of the business.